Son mexicano: Son huasteco

 Son Huasteco is performed in the states of Tamaulipas, Veracruz, Hidalgo, San Luis Potosí, Querétaro and Puebla, an area known as La Huasteca.
 Son huasteco is also called huapango.
 It is played by a trio of musicians: one playing jarana huasteca (a small five-string rhythm guitar), a quinta huapanguera (an eight-string bass guitar) and a violin.
 The two guitarists sing coplas or short poetry stanzas, alternating verses between them.
-Two trademarks of this style is improvised violin ornamentations based on a melody and a high falsetto voice.
-It origins are in Veracruz and San Luis Potosí but has spread to the rest of the La Huasteca, especially in the state of Hidalgo.
+Two trademarks of this style are improvised violin ornamentations based on a melody and a high falsetto voice.
+Its origins are in Veracruz and San Luis Potosí but have spread to the rest of the La Huasteca, especially in the state of Hidalgo.
 It is very popular in the region for major family celebrations such as weddings.

 Son styles in western Mexico

 Son Jaliscience is the music from which modern mariachi music is derived.
 This son also relied on the same basic instruments, rhythms and melodies as the sons of Veracruz and other locations, using the same string instruments.
 By the 19th century, Son Jalisiensce developed to be played with one vihuela, two violins and a guitarrón (which replaced the harp).
-The best known song of this type of son is called “La Negra.”
+The best-known song of this type of son is called "La Negra".
 Modern mariachi developed when brass instruments such as trumpets were added as well as influences from other styles of music.

 Chilena music and dance is native to the coastal areas in the states of Guerrero and Oaxaca, which has a large Afro-Mexican community.
-Local legend has it that the “chilena” music and dance came from people from Chile who came to the shore of Guerrero after their ships were attacked by pirates.
+Local legend has it that the "chilena" music and dance came from people from Chile who came to the shore of Guerrero after their ships were attacked by pirates.
 The son music from this area was adapted by Oaxaca musician Susana Harp in the 2000s.
-Traditional chilena songs include “Mariquita María” and “El Santiaguito.”
+Traditional chilena songs include "Mariquita María" and "El Santiaguito".

 Abajeño music, also known as pirekua, is tied to the Purépecha people.
 The songs of this style are dedicated to flowers, the countryside, nature, women and life.
 They are often a mixture of sad and happy.
 The most traditional way to play the music is with a single guitar and three people but it is more often being played by orchestras and bands.
 The songs selected often depend on the time of year with songs dedicated to Carnival, Corpus Christi, and other religious festivals.